aardappel/lobster/lobster/docs/source/language_reference.md

     exp2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The return value of a function is always that of the last expression evaluated,
-or given by `return` (see below).
+The return value of a function is determined by its `return` statements (see
+below) or `void` (no return value) otherwise, except for single expression
+functions and anonymous functions, which don't need an explicit `return` (it
+is automatically the last expression evaluated).

 Arguments can be just an argument name (which will be available as a lexically
 scoped local variable inside body), or a typed name (e.g. `s:string`).
 Types are